 Miranda Nation is an award-winning filmmaker.
 Originally training as an actor, Miranda shifted her focus to writing and directing, with a strong interest in social justice and a desire to create complex contemporary roles for women.

-Miranda’s short film PERCEPTION was produced through Screen Australia’s highly competitive Springboard Program.
-PERCEPTION won the Dendy Award for Best Short Film at the 2013 Sydney Film Festival, was nominated for a 2014 AACTA Award and had its international premiere at Clermont-Ferrand in 2014.
+Miranda’s short film PERCEPTION was produced through Screen Australia’s highly competitive Springboard Program and won the Dendy Award for Best Short Film at the 2013 Sydney Film Festival.

 In 2015 Miranda worked as Director’s Attachment to writer/director Cate Shortland on her feature film BERLIN SYNDROME.
 Miranda’s screenplay ZERO CIRCLE was a was a semi-finalist in the 2015 Academy Nicholl Fellowships in Screenwriting.
 In 2019, Miranda worked as Director’s Attachment to director Jocelyn Moorhouse on six-part drama series STATELESS for Matchbox/ Dirty Films/ NBCU.